Paying Corporation Tax & Filing Obligations

 - Compute and pay its preliminary tax liability by the specified date (see below).

-- Pay any balance of tax due when lodging the return i.e. within nine months of the end of the accounting period, subject to the 21/23 day rule.
+- Pay, on line, any balance of tax due when lodging the return i.e. within nine months of the end of the accounting period, subject to the 21/23 day rule.
+(The specified return date and payment due date is the 21st day of the applicable month.
+This date is extended to the 23rd of the applicable month for companies who file their return and pay any associated tax due via Revenue’s Online Service (ROS)).

 Preliminary Corporation Tax

-- A company is obliged to pay to the Collector General the amount of preliminary tax appropriate to the accounting period.
+- A company is obliged to pay to the Collector General, via ROS, the amount of preliminary tax appropriate to the accounting period.

 - The total amount of preliminary tax paid must be equal to or greater than 90% of the company's final liability for the accounting period.